The Mandalorian season 2 release date – Disney+ series' cast, plot, trailer and latest news

 Everything you need to know know about the Star Wars spin-off series. **WARNING: CONTAINS SPOILERS FOR EPISODE FIVE**

-The story of The Mandalorian has been guilty of moving at a slow pace in the past, but the last two episodes have made the jump to lightspeed as familiar faces from across the galaxy are reintroduced in exciting and unexpected ways.
+After another brief detour the Disney+ series is now full (light)speed ahead as Mando and his allies prepare to battle Moff Gideon and get their hands on Baby Yoda – but will Grogu have turned to the Dark Side in their absence?
+And will any mystery Jedi have arrived to answer the Child’s call?

-If fans thought Christmas had come early with last week’s live action debut for Ahsoka Tano, they will surely be besides themselves with the epic return of Boba Fett in episode six.
+If fans thought Christmas had come early with the live action debut for Ahsoka Tano and the epic return of Boba Fett, this year we can only imagine the reaction that awaits the series finale episode…especially given that Boba himself is still on hand for the final battle.

 If you haven’t been watching already, you’ll need a subscription to Disney+ which costs £5.99 a month or £59.99 for a year.
 Sign up to Disney+ now.